ProjoMania/OdooDeveloperToolsUI/README.md

 1. From the desktop menu (under Development or Utilities categories)
 2. By running `./main.py` from the project directory

-### SSH Server Management
+### Remote Server Management

-- **Add SSH Server**: Create a new SSH server configuration with host, IP/domain, user, port, and key file.
+- **Add Remote Server**: Create a new Remote server configuration with host, IP/domain, user, port, and key file.
-- **Connect to SSH Server**: Select a server and connect to it through a terminal emulator.
+- **Connect to Remote Server**: Select a server and connect to it through a terminal emulator.
-- **List SSH Servers**: View all configured SSH servers with their details.
+- **List Remote Servers**: View all configured Remote servers with their details.

 ### Odoo Database Management